WinzarH/LikertMakeR/README.md

   - [_**correlateScales()**_](#correlatescales) generates a
-  multidimensional dataframe by combining several dataframes of rating-scale items so that their summated scales are correlated according to a predefined correlation matrix.
+  multidimensional dataframe by combining several dataframes of rating-scale items so that their summated scales are correlated according to a predefined Correlation Matrix.

 ##### Helper functions

-  - [**_alpha()_**](#alpha) calculates Cronbach's Alpha from a given correlation matrix or a given dataframe
+  - [**_alpha()_**](#alpha) calculates Cronbach's Alpha from a given Correlation Matrix or a given dataframe

   - [**_eigenvalues()_**](#eigenvalues)
-  calculates eigenvalues of a correlation matrix, reports on positive-definite status of the matrix and, optionally, displays a scree plot to visualise the eigenvalues
+  calculates eigenvalues of a Correlation Matrix, reports on positive-definite status of the matrix and, optionally, displays a scree plot to visualise the eigenvalues